 ORGANIZED HEALTH CARE ARRANGEMENT

-We offer clinically integrated care settings where patients receive care from Affiliates in the UnityPoint Health ACE and from independent doctors and other practitioners who provide care to patients at facilities in the UnityPoint Health ACE (collectively called "practitioners").
+UnityPoint Health participates in multiple arrangements called "Organized Health Care Arrangements" or "OHCAs."
+For example, we offer clinically integrated care settings where patients receive care from Affiliates in the UnityPoint Health ACE and from independent doctors and other practitioners who provide care to patients at facilities in the UnityPoint Health ACE (collectively called "practitioners").
 The Affiliates and these practitioners need to share health information freely to provide care to patients and to conduct Affiliates' health care operations.
 Therefore, the Affiliates and the practitioners have agreed to follow uniform information practices when using or disclosing health information related to inpatient or outpatient hospital services.
 This arrangement is called an "Organized Health Care Arrangement" and only covers information practices for services rendered through the Affiliates.
 It does not cover the information practices of the practitioners in their offices or at other care settings.
-It does not alter the independent status of the Affiliates and the practitioners or make them jointly responsible for the clinical services provided by them.
-The Affiliate(s) are not responsible for (1) the negligence (or mistakes) of the independent practitioners providing care at the Affiliate(s) or (2) any violations of your privacy rights by the independent practitioners.
+We also participate in an Organized Health Care Arrangement with providers participating in UnityPoint Health's Accountable Care Organization ("ACO").
+We share information with providers in the ACO to carry ou tht health care operations of the ACO, which may include, for example, information regarding a physician's compliance with ACO protocols in the physician's treatment of you.
+Participating in the described ACOs does not alter the independent status of the Affiliates and the practitioners or ACO providers or make UnityPoint Health jointly responsible for the clinical services provided by them.
+The Affiliate(s) are not responsible for (1) the negligence (or mistakes) of the independent practitioners providing care at the Affiliate(s) or as part of the ACO or (2) any violations of your privacy rights by the independent practitioners.

 USES AND DISCLOSURES REQUIRING YOUR AUTHORIZATION